Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 Ways to Use Condensed Soup

-A really quite popular recipe that uses cream of mushroom soup is green bean casserole.
+A popular recipe that uses cream of mushroom soup is green bean casserole.
 I also use it in my vegetarian hotdish recipe as a base.
 Use it as a shortcut in pot pie recipes, too!

 As I mentioned, you can turn it into an actual soup dish by adding additional liquid like more stock/broth or water.
 Serve it with a loaf of crusty bread or a side salad.